qqsyy/scuffed-pomodoro-timer/README.md

-# scuffed-pomodoro-timer by BlueOrcaz
+# Scuffed Pomodoro Timer by BlueOrcaz
-Super scuffed pomodoro timer which was created utilising JFrame and Swing Timer
+Super scuffed Pomodoro timer which was created utilising JFrame and Java's swing Timer

+# Update Log
+### v1.01
+- Timer now has minutes and seconds (25:00) instead of just seconds (1500).
+- Changed "STOP" button to "PAUSE" button